serverless/blog/posts/2019-08-02-aws-secrets-management.md

   - GarethMcCumskey
 ---

-Question: What’s the right way to manage secrets in cloud applications?
+Question: What’s the right way to manage secrets in serverless applications?

 The crowd answers:
 Secrets belong in environment variables!